-Here too is a "detailed summary" of the book, a longer survey paper, which basically corresponds to Chapter 1 and Appendix A of the current version of the book, and contains more-or-less all the main definitions and theorems, but no proofs.
+Here too is a "detailed summary" of the book, a longer survey paper, which basically corresponds to Chapter 1 and Appendix A of the preliminary version of the book, and contains more-or-less all the main definitions and theorems, but no proofs.

 D. Joyce, 'D-manifolds, d-orbifolds and derived differential geometry: a detailed summary', arXiv:1208.4948, version 2, December 2012.
 173 pages.

-'D-manifolds and derived differential geometry'. pdf file
+'Derived differential geometry'. pdf file

 Here is a survey paper on C∞-schemes and C∞-algebraic geometry which may be useful: arXiv:1104.4951.

-Here is a brief description of what the book is about.
+Here is a brief description of what the d-manifolds book is about.
 See the reference list at the end for relevant literature.

 The book describes and studies a new class of geometric objects I call "d-manifolds".
 D-manifolds are a kind of "derived" smooth manifold, where "derived" is in the sense of the derived algebraic geometry of Jacob Lurie, Bertrand Toen, etc. The closest thing to them in the literature is the "derived manifolds" of David Spivak.
 But d-manifolds are rather simpler than Spivak's derived manifolds -- d-manifolds form a 2-category which is constructed using fairly basic techniques from algebraic geometry, but derived manifolds form an ∞-category (simplicial category) which uses advanced ideas like homotopy sheaves and Bousfeld localization.